corrode/corrode.github.io/content/blog/composition/index.md

 products in their stores.
 That's good news!
 The only problem is that their system needs your product catalog as XML.

-"No problemo!", you say, "you'll get the file faster than you can say "Cargo Cotton Candy!".
+"No problemo!", you say, "you'll get the file faster than you can say 'Cargo Cotton Candy!'."

 ```rust
 /// New!
 An XML wrapper struct to define the root tag